Universidad de San Andrés

 Universidad de San Andrés (UdeSA)

-Undergraduate courses are offered in art history, accounting, business administration, cinema studies, communication, economics, gender studies, history, human rights, international relations, journalism, Latin American studies, literature, political science, and Spanish.
+Undergraduate courses are offered in accounting, business administration, cinema studies, communication, design, economics, education, finance, gender studies, history, human rights, international relations, journalism, literature, marketing, political science, theater, and visual arts.
 Students will receive between 12 and 15 credit hours.

 To get an idea of how courses have transferred back to KU, please view the UdeSA-KU Course Equivalency Log.